goldsmith323/rhino_gh_mcp/Tools Archive/4. Advanced Integration/README.md

 ## Next Steps

-‰ **Congratulations!** You now have the complete MCP Rhino/Grasshopper integration toolkit.
+ï¿½ **Congratulations!** You now have the complete MCP Rhino/Grasshopper integration toolkit.

 ### What You Can Build:
 - Automated parametric design systems